Shia Islam: Hasan, Husayn, and Karbala

+Battle of Karbala, painting by the Isfahan-based Persian artist Abbas Mousavi, between 1868 and 1933.

-En route to Kufa, Husayn was blocked by an army of Yazid's men, which included people from Kufa, near Karbala.
-Rather than surrendering, Husayn and his followers chose to fight.
+En route to Kufa, Husayn was intercepted by an army of Yazid's men, which included forces from Kufa, near Karbala.
+Rather than surrendering, Husayn and his followers chose to stand and fight.
 In the Battle of Karbala, Ḥusayn and approximately 72 of his family members and followers were killed, and Husayn's head was delivered to Yazid in Damascus.
-The Shi'a community regard Ḥusayn ibn ʿAlī as a martyr (shahid), and count him as an Imam from the Ahl al-Bayt.
-The Battle of Karbala and martyrdom of Ḥusayn ibn ʿAlī is often cited as the definitive separation between the Shia and Sunnī sects of Islam. Ḥusayn is the last Imam following ʿAlī mutually recognized by all branches of Shia Islam.
+The Shia community regards Ḥusayn ibn ʿAlī as a martyr (shahid) and counts him as an Imam from the Ahl al-Bayt.
+The Battle of Karbala and the martyrdom of Ḥusayn ibn ʿAlī are widely cited as the definitive moment of separation between the Shia and Sunnī sects of Islam. Ḥusayn is the last Imam following ʿAlī mutually recognized by all branches of Shia Islam.
 The martyrdom of Husayn and his followers is commemorated on the Day of Ashura, occurring on the tenth day of Muharram, the first month of the Islamic calendar.

 Imamate of the Ahl al-Bayt

-Zulfiqar with and without the shield.
-The Fatimid depiction of ʿAlī's sword is carved on the gates of Old Cairo, namely Bab al-Nasr (shown below).
-Two swords were captured from the temple of the pre-Islamic Arabian deity Manāt during the Raid of Sa'd ibn Zaid al-Ashhali.
-Muhammad gave them to ʿAlī, saying that one of them was "Zulfiqar", which became famously known as the sword of ʿAlī and a later symbol of Shia Islam.
+Ali's sword Zulfiqar with and without the shield.
+The Fatimid depiction of ʿAlī's sword is carved on the gates of Bab al-Nasr in Cairo, Egypt.